 Integrations are essential in improving productivity and efficiency.
 If the technologies you need are able to talk to each other, then you can create even more seamless processes for both internal and external needs.

 4. CRM Pricing

 As with most purchases, cost is a big factor when it comes to choosing the right CRM for your business.

 We often get questions around pricing.
 What is the average price for a CRM tool?
 What is a reasonable budget to allocate?
 Can we get away with using free or starter versions?

-So how can you make sure you’re getting the most out of what you’re paying for?
+How can you make sure you’re getting the most out of what you’re paying for?

-If you’re a larger firm, you will want to look at pricing based on the number of features, the volume of contacts, and number of users allowable.
-As you will have more people on your team and may need more features, you need to weigh your options to see which software provider will give you the most bang for your buck.
+If you’re a larger firm, you will want to look at pricing based on the number of features, the volume of contacts, and the number of users allowable.
+As you will have more people on your team and may need more features, you need to weigh up your options to see which software provider will give you the most bang for your buck.

-For smaller firms, it is understandable that you will want something at a lower cost compared to a larger firm.
-However, this doesn’t mean that you can’t also get great value out of a CRM tool.
+For smaller firms, it is understandable that you will likely desire something at a lower cost compared to a larger firm.
+However, this doesn’t mean that you can’t get great value out of a CRM tool.